alikingravi/online-reviews/README.md

 > Ensure the front end server on `port 3000` is not running but the back end server on `port 5000` is running.

-In order to run e2e test use the command:
+In order to run e2e tests use the command:
 `npm run test:cypress`

 You may have to install additional dependencies to run cypress if you are on a windows machine.